-The Genetic Support Foundation's Genetics 101 information on inheritance patterns says the following about testing for familial pathogenic variants:
+The Genetic Support Foundation's Genetics 101 information on genetic testing says the following about testing for familial pathogenic variants:

 Genetic testing for someone who may be at risk for an inherited disease is always easier if we know the specific genetic cause.
 Oftentimes, the best way to find the genetic cause is to start by testing someone in the family who is known or strongly suspected to have the disease.
 If their testing is positive, then we can say that we have found the familial pathogenic (harmful) variant.
-We can use this as a marker to test other members/enrollees of the family to see who is also at risk.
+We can use this as a marker to test other members of the family to see who is also at risk.

-Alpha-1 Antitrypsin Deficiency - SERPINA1 Common Variant Analysis or Sequencing and/or Deletion/Duplication Analysis
+SERPINA1 Common Variant Analysis or Sequencing and/or Deletion/Duplication Analysis